voodooattack/e2d/readme.md

     return this.r.render(
       this.rectPath, this.fillRed, //red rectangle
       e2d.translate(100, 100, //move to 100, 100,
-        this.polygonShape, this.fillRed, this.polygonHitRegion //draw a polygon and apply a mouse region to it )
+        this.polygonPath, this.fillRed, this.polygonHitRegion //draw a polygon and apply a mouse region to it )
     );
   }
 };
+app.init();

 app.r.ready();
 app.r.on('frame', function() {